ItsRendy/Lithon/README.md

 ```
 so the a in input() is the variable you want the input to be stored in
 and the 3 is the data type where 1 = string 2 = float and 3 = integer
-the text after input() is the promt you want to ask the user
+the text after input() is the promt you want to ask the user if there is no promt it will default to "input:"

 ### Counting: